 For example, if your ad promoted carbon bearings, your landing page should be the page where the customer can buy that exact product.
 Otherwise, they may become frustrated and bounce to another site.

-A good landing page will have a clear call to action, or a place that allows them to purchase the product or contact you for more information on the same page.
+A good landing page will have a clear call to action, typically with a button or link that allows them to purchase the product or contact you for more information on the same page.

 4. Test your landing pages